 Proof.
 We construct f' recursively from f as follows: if n is the initial state, then f'(n) = f(n); otherwise, $f'(s(n)) = \max[f(s(n)), f'(n)]$.
-Clearly, f' is monotone since $f'(n) \leq f'(s(n))$.
-In order to show that f' is admissible, note that f'(n) is equal to the maximum value of f applied to all the predecessors of n along the path back to the initial state.
-Since f is admissible, the maximum value of f along a path is a lower bound on the cost of that path, and hence a lower bound on the cost of n.
-Thus, f' does not violate admissibility.
-Furthermore, f' is at least as informed as f since for all n, $f'(n) \geq f(n)$ and hence f'(n) is at least as accurate an estimate as f(n).
+Clearly, f' is monotone since $f'(n) \le f'(s(n))$.
+In order to show that f' is admissible, note that f'(n) is equal to the maximum value of f applied to all the predecessors of f along the path back to the initial state.
+Since f is admissible, the maximum value of f along a path is a lower bound on the cost of that path, and hence a lower bound on the cost of f.
+Thus, f'(n) = f(n) and hence f'(n) is at least as informed as f since for all f in f'(n) > f(n) and hence f'(n) is at least as accurate an estimate as f(n).

-Note that this lemma provides a simple and intuitive proof of the admissibility of A^ .
-If we restrict our attention to cost functions which are monotone non-decreasing, and A^ always expands the open node of least cost, it is clear that the first solution it finds will be one of least cost.
+Note that this lemma provides a simple and intuitive proof of the admissibility of A. If we restrict our attention to cost functions which are monotone non-decreasing, and A always expands the open node of least cost, it is clear that the first solution it finds will be one of least cost.
 Similarly, the result below follows just as easily.